Dodge Dakota: First generation (1987–1996)

 The 1994 model year had a few minor changes, with the most notable being the addition of a standard driver's-side airbag, located in a new, two-spoke steering wheel (also found in the Ram).
 Other changes included the discontinuation of the "SE" and "LE" trims.
-In following with the all-new Ram full-sized pickups, the top-end trim was renamed to "SLT", with these models (along with select others) including new chrome-finished, styled six-bolt steel wheels styled similar to the five-bolt type found on the larger Ram.
+In following with the all-new Ram full-sized pickups, the top-end trim was renamed to "SLT," with these models (along with select others) including new chrome-finished, styled six-bolt steel wheels styled similar to the five-bolt type found on the larger Ram.
 Other changes included revisions to color and overall trim options.
 SRS airbags were also added for 1994.
 A CD player became optional, as did a combination cassette player and CD player unit.
 Leather seats were also available on LE models.
 New alloy wheels were available.

 The 1996 model was the final year of the first-generation.
-The base K-based 2.5 L SOHC I4 engine was discontinued and had been considered vastly underpowered compared to the competition.
-It was replaced by the 2.5 L I-4 engine developed by American Motors Corporation (AMC) with an OHV valvetrain and rated at 120 hp.
+The base K-based 2.5-liter SOHC I4 engine was discontinued; it had been considered vastly underpowered compared to the competition.
+It was replaced by the 2.5 L AMC straight-4 engine, with an OHV valvetrain and rated at 120 hp.
 This was the only major change for 1996, and the AMC 2.5 L engine continued as the standard engine in the new, larger 1997 model.

 Li'l Red Express Dakota and Dakota Warrior

 Two special editions of the first were constructed with step-side beds.
 Both were constructed by L.E.R.
 Industries of Edwardsburg, Michigan.
 The step-side beds were constructed out of fiberglass and galvanneal.
 Wooden bed rails were also available.

-The Li'l Red Express Dakota was made to resemble the original 1978–1979 Express models that were based on the Dodge D-Series.
+The Li'l Red Express Dakota was made to resemble the original 1978–1979 Express models that were based on the Dodge D series.
 It featured the step-side bed and dual vertical exhaust stacks behind the cab that were non-functional.
 The Dakota Warrior was made to resemble the Warlock trim from the late 1970s.
-Warriors included the bed as the Dakota Express, but lacked the vertical exhaust stacks.
+Warriors included the bed as the Express, but lacked the vertical exhaust stacks.
 Both the Express and Warrior Dakotas had a graphics package made to resemble those of the original models.

 Production numbers for the Expresses and Warriors were in the hundreds.
 A few were made with the 5.2 L Magnum V8 engine, which was only an option during 1992, the final model year of Express and Warrior.